 Either way, there’s no doubt that this falling out will definitely cause a shift in business for LSPs.
 Without native speakers of the languages they provide services for, will they eventually need to cut down or adjust the services they offer?

 They’ll definitely be pushed to adjust their game plan and come up with ways to make up for whatever losses they may suffer in the near future due to Brexit.

 With all of that said, regardless of what’s speculated or believed will happen, the fate of an industry is out of the hands of people.
 Industries change so businesses must adjust or they will be left behind.

 Our belief is, a company that is willing to fight to stay above water will make whatever adjustments necessary to keep themselves in the game.
-We can be sure to expect the competition amongst UK based Translation companies to be at an all-time high and possibly shift into a whole separate ballpark within the Translation industry.
+We can be sure to expect the competition amongst UK based Translation companies to be at an all-time high.
+It is also possible to shift into a whole separate ballpark within the Translation industry.
 But how much change will truly occur?
 Only time will tell.
-Though we can be certain the language industry will be a different game once Brexit is finalized and UK based LSPs are forced to begin this new journey on this involuntary path of obtrusive change.
+However, we can be certain the language industry will be a different game once Brexit is finalized.
+UK based LSPs are forced to begin this new journey on this involuntary path of obtrusive change.

-What are your thoughts?
-How do you think Brexit will affect the Translation industry for UK based Language Service Providers and their relationship with companies they do business with?
-Leave a comment below and let us know.
-This topic is definitely one that should be talked about.
+How Brexit will affect the Translation industry for UK based Language Service Providers and their relationship with companies they do business with.